hayleyw7/hayleyw7/README.md

 Thus far, all of my repositories are school projects, illustrating my coding journey.

-My largest projects are pinned below.
+The largest programs and sites are pinned below.